ElvinMorales/ai-dnd-scenario-bot/README.md

 ---
 ## ⚠️ Known Issues
 - Adventure caching may occasionally reuse outdated choices.
-- Further refinement of context-specific roll commands (e.g., separate attack or saving throw commands) is planned.
+- Further refinement of context-specific roll commands (e.g., adding proficiency bonuses) is planned.
 - Additional testing is required for unregistered users using modifier commands.
-- Some dynamic outcomes may vary in consistency; further tuning is needed.
 ---
 ## 🤝 Contributing
 Contributions are welcome!
 Please follow these guidelines: